Mildred Ricke Cookies Recipe The Ultimate Heirloom Treat

 Storage and Preservation

-• At Room Temperature: Keep them in a tin or an airtight container with a piece of parchment between layers.
-They will stay fresh and crisp for up to 10 days.
+- Room temperature: Store in an airtight container with parchment layers for up to 10 days.

-• Freezing the Dough: You can roll the dough into balls and freeze them on a tray, then transfer them to a freezer bag.
-Bake directly from frozen, adding 1–2 minutes to the bake time.
+- Freezing dough: Shape dough into balls, freeze on a tray, then transfer to a bag.
+Bake from frozen, adding 1–2 minutes.

 Frequently Asked Questions